MikePohatu/TsGui/documentation/features/Sets.md

 ## Overview
-The 'Sets' feature allows the creation of multiple variables in a simple list format, rather than having to create individual GuiOptions or NoUiOptions.
+The 'Sets' feature allows the creation of multiple variables using a simple list format in a text file, rather than having to create individual GuiOptions or NoUiOptions using XML.

 You can import from text files to simplify your configuration files.

 ## Config Overview

+The **\<Sets>** element can contain one or more sets, each defined in a **\<Set>** element.
+The \<Set> configuration is outlined in more detail in the following sections.

 ```xml
 <TsGui>